 These are the four main competitors of the Honda CB125R in the 125cc naked street bikes segment.
 All of these bikes produce the same amount of power that is 15 PS.
-In terms of design, the Duke 125 & Yamaha MT-125 are the funky and cool looking, while the Z125 feels a little outdated.
+In terms of design, the Duke 125 & Yamaha MT-125 are funky and cool looking, while the Z125 feels a little outdated.

 All of these bikes offer more or less the same equipment.
 But the Honda CB125R takes the lead in terms of handling & build quality.
-Also, it is the most mature-looking bike in this segment, well looks are subjective but we think it is the best naked streetfighter in the 125cc segment.
+Also, it is the most mature-looking bike in this segment, well looks are subjective but we think it is the best-naked streetfighter in the 125cc segment.

 Verdict on Honda CB125R

 It is a beautiful and well-built bike.
 It might not attract the young crowd, who are looking for something funky and cool like the MT and Duke.
 The CB125R is a mature looking bike with a unique design.
-It has a premium build quality and we think its the best looking bike in its class.
+It has a premium build quality and we think it’s the best looking bike in its class.

 Now coming to the engine and performance, The new Honda CB125R produces more power and the power output of the new model is 15 PS that is similar to its competitors.
 Its engine is reliable and it offers smooth power delivery.
 For a beginner rider, this streetfighter offers an engaging performance.
-It has a smooth 6-speed gearbox and very light clutch that is a pleasure to use.
+It has a smooth 6-speed gearbox and a very light clutch that is a pleasure to use.
 It is capable of hitting triple-digit speeds and it also has quick acceleration.

 The mileage figure is around 46 km/l which makes it economical and commuting friendly.
 In terms of handling the Honda CB125R takes the lead.
 The handling is very good, it feels agile and quick.
 The suspension setup is perfectly balanced for both city and highway rides.
 It weighs 126kg, which makes it fairly lighter than its competitors.
 The braking performance is also good and the safety net of ABS with IMU is a great help for new riders.

 The new CB125R has been improved a lot, it is more powerful that makes it even more desirable.
 It looks gorgeous, and it has a very premium build quality.
 This streetfighter is well equipped and it is a value for money bike.
-If the Honda CB125R is launched in India, it will give a tough fight to the Duke 125 and MT-15 in entry-level premium bikes segment.
+If the Honda CB125R is launched in India, it will give a tough fight to the Duke 125 and MT-15 in the entry-level premium bikes segment.

-The kerb weight of the all new CB125R is 130 kg.
+The kerb weight of the all-new CB125R is 130 kg.